University of the Arts (Philadelphia): Facilities and collections

 The university's campus, in the Avenue of the Arts cultural district of Center City Philadelphia, included six academic buildings and four residence halls.
 There were 10 performance venues and 12 exhibition/gallery spaces on campus.

 The Albert M. Greenfield Library housed 152,067 bound volumes, 6,936 CDs, 14,901 periodicals, 16,820 scores and 1965 videos and DVDs.
 The Music Library collection held about 20,000 scores, 15,000 books, 10,000 LP discs, and 8,000 CDs.
 The Visual Resources Collection includes 175,000 slides.
 Additional university collections included the University Archives, the Picture File, the Book Arts and Textile Collections, and the Drawing Resource Center.
+Following the closure of the school the library collection was purchased by the Forman Arts Initiative, and the archives went to the Historical Society of Pennsylvania.

 UArts' 10 galleries included one curated by students.
 Exhibitions have included the Quay Brothers, Vito Acconci, R. Crumb, Rosalyn Drexler, April Gornik, Alex Grey, James Hyde, Jon Kessler, Donald Lipski, Robert Motherwell, Stuart Netsky, Irving Penn, Jack Pierson, Anne and Patrick Poirier, Yvonne Rainer, Lenore Tawney and Andy Warhol.